linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 3 - Equilibrium in Capital Markets/Chapter 12 - Behavioral Finance and Technical Analysis.md

 Affect might also be an explanation for the home country bias, the empirical tendency for investors to overweight shares in their home markets compared to an efficient diversification strategy.
 Psychologists have documented that people prefer familiar settings about which they feel like they have more information.
 Given this, they might well give up some diversification to focus on home markets where they subjectively perceive less uncertainty.

 Prospect Theory Prospect theory modifies the analytic description of rational risk-averse investors found in standard financial theory.[15]
 Figure 12.1, Panel A, illustrates the conventional description of a risk-averse investor.
 Higher wealth provides higher satisfaction, or "utility," but at a diminishing rate (the curve flattens as the individual becomes wealthier).
-This gives rise to risk aversion: A gain of  $1,000 increases utility by less than a loss of$ 1,000 reduces it; therefore, investors will reject risky prospects that don't offer a risk premium.
+This gives rise to risk aversion: A gain of  \$1,000 increases utility by less than a loss of\$ 1,000 reduces it; therefore, investors will reject risky prospects that don't offer a risk premium.

 $^{13}$ W. F. M. De Bondt and R. H. Thaler, "Further Evidence on Investor Overreaction and Stock Market Seasonality," Journal of Finance 42 (1987), pp. 557-81.
 Meir Statman, Kenneth L. Fisher, and Deniz Anginer, “Affect in a Behavioral Asset-Pricing Model,” Financial Analysts Journal 64 (2008), pp. 20–29.